 Wagtail Urban Farm

 Wagtail grows a range of vegetables, with an emphasis on delicious, colourful salads, Asian greens and fresh herbs.
-They sell to local markets (currently at One Planet Market in Payneham and at The Market Shed on Holland St in the CBD), food co-ops, friends and passers-by.
+They largely sell to local markets and via their Facebook page.
+Co-founder Steven Hoepfner also releases regular informative videos via his YouTube channel.

 Village Greens of Willunga Creek

 Village Greens is a small, diversified organic market garden situated on the peri-urban fringe of Adelaide on the Fleurieu Peninsula, an hour south of Adelaide.
 These young farmers are passionate about sustainable agriculture and the blossoming local and fair food movement in Australia.